 The Ohio Italian Greyhound Rescue is a non-profit 501c3 organization maintained entirely by volunteers of the Italian Greyhound Club of America (IGCA).
 Rescued dogs are held in foster homes throughout Ohio, until an appropriate home is found in Ohio or a bordering state.
 We do not have a shelter where applicants can stop in, so please do your research to make sure this breed is a good fit then submit an application to get the adoption process started.
+We require you have an approved application with us prior to meeting any dogs.
 The dogs that come into rescue may be surrendered by their owners, stray, rescued from shelters in the region, or turned over by another rescue organization.

 If you are new to the breed, or want to learn more about Italian Greyhounds, please review the information in under the Breed Information menu to start your research process.
 See our upcoming events to find opportunities where you can meet dogs and speak with some of our volunteers who own the breed.